sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

 You can query the following 12 “buckets” of aggregated extraction quality scores:

 ![image-20230802135848603](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20230802135848603.png)

+TODO: the following graph should really show like 11-20 or 0-9% to be accurate...

 Sensible returns the preceding histogram in the API as an array, like: `[7,5,3,3,2,1,1,4,7,9,13,15]`.